-1 2 result in termination of the remote work arrangement and/or disciplinary action, up to and including termination.

-3 4

-5 6 7 Article 25.
-PARKING AND TRANSPORTATION

-8 9 Section 1.
-General permit parking designated for faculty and staff only will be provided in the following Portland State University locations.
+1 result in termination of the remote work arrangement and/or disciplinary action, up to and 2 including termination.
+3 4 5 6 Article 25.
+PARKING AND TRANSPORTATION 7 8 Section 1.
+General permit parking designated for faculty and staff only will be provided in the following 9 Portland State University locations.
 The designated areas will be marked with signage.

-10 11 Parking Structure 3 (24 spaces)

-12 Parking Structure 2 (23 spaces)

-13 University Center Garage (44 spaces)

-14 Extended Studies Lot (24 spaces)

-15 Extended studies Lot (24 spaces)

-16 17 18 Section 2 .
-Location specific: The following numbers of parking permits are available for sale, at the location-specific rate, to faculty and staff in the following Portland State University locations.
-Faculty and staff will be given priority to purchase these permits.

-19

-20 Fourth Avenue Garage (196 permits)

-21 University Place Lot (100 permits)

-22

-23 Section 3.
-In order to promote better use of University facilities by bargaining unit members, the

-24 25 University supports the concept of parking flexibility.
-Flexibility will make it convenient for faculty to spend more time on campus.
-Recognizing the value of flexibility in the kinds of parking permits made

-26 available, the University shall extend to faculty all of the various parking options now available to students

-27 Section 4.
-Portland Streetcar

-28 29 Section 4.
-Portiand Streetcar

-30 31 32 (a) Effective July 1, 2021 members may purchase a Streetcar-only transit pass at PSU Transportation and Parking Services at the discounted rate provided to PSU and have the cost deducted from their paycheck.

-33

-34 35 (b) Members may discontinue their streetcar only transit pass at any time by returning the pass to PSU Transportation and Parking Services.

-36

-37 Section 5.
-Transit between Worksites

-38

-39 40 41 (a) The University shall provide members who require access to the Portland Streetcar to transit between worksites a Streetcar-only transit pass at the University's expense.

-42 43 (b) To obtain the pass, the member shall bring a letter from their supervisor explaining their need for the transit pass to PSU Transportation and Parking Services.

-44 45 46 (c) The Streetcar-only transit pass shall be valid until the end of the current academic year.
+10 11 Parking Structure 3 (24 spaces) 12 Parking Structure 2 (23 spaces) University Center Garage (44 spaces) 13 Extended Studies Lot (24 spaces) 14 15 Section 2.
+Location specific: The following numbers of parking permits are available for sale, at the 16 location-specific rate, to faculty and staff in the following Portland State University locations.
+Faculty and 17 18 staff will be given priority to purchase these permits.
+19 20 Fourth Avenue Garage (196 permits) 21 University Place Lot (100 permits) 22 23 Section 3.
+In order to promote better use of University facilities by bargaining unit members, the 24 University supports the concept of parking flexibility.
+Flexibility will make it convenient for faculty to 25 spend more time on campus.
+Recognizing the value of flexibility in the kinds of parking permits made 26 available, the University shall extend to faculty all of the various parking options now available to students.
+27 28 Section 4.
+Portland Streetcar 29 30 (a) Effective July 1, 2021 members may purchase a Streetcar-only transit pass at PSU Transportation and 31 Parking Services at the discounted rate provided to PSU and have the cost deducted from their 32 paycheck.
+33 34 (b) Members may discontinue their streetcar only transit pass at any time by returning the pass to PSU 35 Transportation and Parking Services.
+36 37 Section 5.
+Transit between Worksites 38 39 (a) The University shall provide members who require access to the Portland Streetcar to transit between worksites a Streetcar-only transit pass at the University's expense.
+40 41 42 (b) To obtain the pass, the member shall bring a letter from their supervisor explaining their need for the 43 transit pass to PSU Transportation and Parking Services.
+44 45 (c) The Streetcar-only transit pass shall be valid until the end of the current academic year.
+46